Speaker Related Projects

 June 24, 2001

-front of Shiva and PR15 [top of driver, 101,725 bytes] Here is the Shiva 12 inch woofer (left) and PR15 passive radiator (right)
+front of Shiva and PR15 Here is the Shiva 12 inch woofer (left) and PR15 passive radiator (right)

-PR15 with added weight [weight added to the PR15, 106,596 bytes] I added 726 grams of mass to the passive radiator by adding ninety (90) 3/8 inch zinc hex nuts with 4 ounces of wax.
+PR15 with added weight I added 726 grams of mass to the passive radiator by adding ninety (90) 3/8 inch zinc hex nuts with 4 ounces of wax.
 This is pretty easy to do.
 I melted two 4 oz of wax into a clean tin can by heating the can it in hot water.
 Layers of nuts were then added to the space in the center of the passive radiator and held in place with melted wax.
 Each layer was allowed to cool and solidify for a few minutes.
 Both the nuts and wax container were carefully weighed before use.
 When done, the wax container was weighed again to determine how much wax was actually used.
 Added to the original mass of 285 grams, the new PR has a moving mass of 1011 grams which is the upper bound of what I expect to have.
 The final mass will be determine through further tuning.

 June 25, 2001

-open box [prototype box, 92,181 bytes] Here's what the prototype box looks like.
+open box Here's what the prototype box looks like.
 It is made from 3/4 inch MDF and has internal dimensions of 30 inches (height) by 15 inches (width) by 13.5 inches (depth).
 This creates a volume of 3.5 cubic feet or 99 liters (not counting anything else that takes up space in the cavity).
 The small rectangular hole in the rear of the box is for the terminal cup.
 Another identical (unseen) hole is located just beneath it for a second cup (one per voice coil).

 June 26, 2001

-Prototype next to 1258 sub [prototype next to NHT1259 sub, 77,930 bytes].
-Here it sits next to my NHT1259 sub for size comparison.
+Prototype next to 1258 sub Here it sits next to my NHT1259 sub for size comparison.

 Amplifier